PRM General NGO Guidelines and Applicant Resources

 PRM’s General NGO Guidelines

 PRM’s General NGO Guidelines provide an overview of PRM’s NGO funding priorities and sectors and will answer many questions on the application process.
-All current and prospective applicants for PRM funding should read the Guidelines in their entirety when they are updated each fiscal year.
+All current and prospective applicants for PRM funding should read the Guidelines in their entirety when they are updated each fiscal year and if modifications are required during the course of the fiscal year.

-The FY 2016 version of PRM’s General NGO Guidelines is now posted.
-They contain a “What’s New” section which summarizes the major updates since the previous version of the Guidelines.
-Prospective applicants should review the section entitled “New to PRM Funding?” which provides resources and tips for first-time applicants.
-Existing PRM partners are advised to re-read this section as a refresher.
+The FY 2018 version of PRM’s General NGO Guidelines is now posted.
+The Guidelines contain a “What’s New” section which summarizes the major updates since the previous version of the Guidelines was posted.
+Prospective applicants should review the section entitled “Application Process” which provides resources and tips for first-time applicants.
+Existing PRM partners are advised to re-read this section as a refresher and to ensure they are aware of changes to automated platforms used in the federal grant process.

 The multiple steps of the registration process can take anywhere from several days to months depending on the country in which your organization is legally domiciled.

 *We urge you to begin the process early, even before you see a funding opportunity announcement to which you would like to apply.*

 NGO proposals in response to PRM’s advertised funding opportunity announcements must be submitted through the www.Grants.gov website.
 Unsolicited proposals are occasionally accepted although the vast majority of PRM’s NGO funding is awarded through the competitive process.
-Subscribing to the Department of State’s email listserv will allow you to receive a notification as soon as new PRM funding opportunity announcements are issued.
+Subscribing to the Department of State’s email listserv will allow you to receive a notification as soon as new PRM funding opportunity announcements are issued and when the NGO Guidelines are updated.

 Applicants for PRM’s NGO funding must register with www.Grants.gov in order to be eligible to apply.
 To register with www.Grants.gov, your organization must first have a DUNS number and be registered with the System for Award Management (SAM).
-See the SAM Quick Start Guide for New Grantee Registration and Video Tutorial for New Applicants for details on how to set up a SAM account.
+See the SAM User Guide and Video Tutorial for New Applicants for details on how to set up a SAM account.

-Applicants may also refer to the Department of State’s Office of the Procurement Executive, Federal Assistance Division website to find information on U.S. federal grant regulations, additional www.Grants.gov support, Department of State Branding and Marking Policy, and copies of federal assistance forms required by PRM (including the SF-424 and the SF-PPR) among other resources.
+Applicants may also refer to the Department of State’s Office of the Procurement Executive website to find information on U.S. federal grant regulations.

 Troubleshooting and Technical Support